CELEBRATING OVER THIRTY YEARS WITH

 November 2010, "Don't Mess With Texas" campaign.

 George Strait knows who he is and is comfortable in his own skin.
 He has nothing to prove.
 What ego he has filters down to his slim hips from where it quietly resides in his witty subtle mind.
 When this man saunters on stage he owns it.
-A superb entertainer and a master vocalist George's warm baritone and relaxed phrasing so pleasing to the ear and reassuring to hear on radio continue to keep him at the top of the industry charts.
-More importantly, love for the man with all that talent is deeply imbedded within his many fans appreciative and loyal hearts.
+A superb entertainer and a master vocalist George's warm baritone and relaxed phrasing so pleasing to the ear, and reassuring to hear on radio continue to keep him at the top of the industry charts.
+More importantly, love for the man with all that talent is deeply embeded within his many fan's appreciative and loyal hearts.

 October 18th, 2011

 GEORGE STRAIT EARNS HIS 58th NUMBER ONE SINGLE WITH "HERE FOR A GOOD TIME!"